-- All boats operating in the Refuge Interior, outside of the perimeter canal, are required to display a 10-inches by 12-inches (25 cm x 30 cm) orange flag 10-feet (3 meters) above the vessel’s waterline so that others may see you.
+All boats operating in the Refuge Interior, outside of the perimeter canal, must display a 10-inches by 12-inches (25 cm x 30 cm) orange flag 10-feet (3 meters) above the vessel’s waterline so that others may see you.
+This includes the 5.5-mile canoe trail and the entire Refuge Interior.

 5.5-Mile Canoe Trail

-You can access the canoe trail from the Lee Road boat ramp in Boynton Beach.
+This trail is accessible from the Lee Road boat ramp in Boynton Beach.
 This trail offers a close-up view of the Everglades ecosystem, its resident alligators, wading birds, water lilies, and other wetland species.
+Keep a safe distance from wildlife and give them the right of way.
 Paddlers follow a clearly marked, self-guided 5.5-mile loop with a rest station about halfway through.
+Allow 3-5 hours to complete the entire loop.

 Lee Road Boat Ramp